zfoo-project/zfoo/protocol/README.md

       }
       ```

-    - The second uses static constants + interfaces: the value of this protocol number must be the same as the value
-      returned by the IPacket interface, which can slightly improve performance
-      ```
-      public class SimpleObject implements IPacket {

-          public static final short PROTOCOL_ID = 104;

-          public int c;

-          public boolean g;

-          @Override
-          public short protocolId() {
-              return PROTOCOL_ID;
-          }

-      }
-      ```

-    - The third use: Register the agreement through Protocol Manager.initProtocolAuto() without writing the protocol
+    - The second use: Register the agreement through Protocol Manager.initProtocolAuto() without writing the protocol
       number
       ```
       public class SimpleObject implements IPacket {